Guide to MSC Cruise Ships: Newest to Oldest

 Explora Journeys offers a more intimate and laid-back cruise experience.
 The line’s first ship, Explora I, comes in at just 63,900 gross tons with a capacity for 922 guests.

 Explora I set sail on her maiden voyage in August 2023.
-A second ship, Explora II, is currently under construction.
+The line’s second ship, Explora II, debuted in September 2024.
 Further, four additional Explora Journeys ships are on order.

 Comments